wbob/docker-docset/README.md

 ## Customize

-You might want to change the logos in assets/icon.png
+You might want to change the logos in assets/icon.png.

+Edit the first line in build.sh for DOCSET_NAME to your chosen name.

 ## Build Docset